NTumminaro/FF1-PR-Rando/README.md

 The bottom left corner of the program window will give you status information about the state of the randomizer.
 On slower computers, the program may take a second or two to complete randomization.

 The `Seed` value controls the randomization.
-If you want to play the same game again, or wish to race against a friend, simply ensure the same flags are selected and use the same seed value as before.
-You may ignore the `Gameplay Flags` and `Cosmetic Flags` fields, as they are not currently used, but in the future you will be able to copy and paste a flagstring to ensure both copies of the game have the same flags set.
+If you want to play the same game again, or wish to race against a friend, simply ensure the same flags are selected and use the same seed value as before. `Gameplay Flags` can be set with preset values, as well as loaded from the string in the `Gameplay Flags` box.
+This allows you to share your settings with others.

 ### Key Item randomization
 The `Randomize Key Items` flag is the heart of the randomizer.
 This will change the locations of the key items and events necessary to progress in the game.
 For example, you normally obtain the Mystic Key from waking the Elf Prince, but you might instead obtain it from Dr. Unne in Melmond after trading him the Rosetta Stone.
 Like in the HMS Jayne randomizer (and unlike the NES FFR), the four Crystals are also included in this randomization; you could restore the power of Earth by talking with the Sage Sadda in his cave, or the power of Fire by defeating the Kraken.